John F. McCreary Prize for Interprofessional Teamwork

 Note: The following persons may not be nominated for the McCreary Prize:

 Faculty and staff members of the Office of UBC Health

 Serving members of the UBC Health Awards Committee

 A nomination form must be completed online and must include nomination letters from at least two health professionals or educators from different disciplines whose interprofessional collaboration experiences have been positively impacted by the nominated individual or team.

 Nomination letters should describe the nominated team’s contributions towards interprofessional collaborative patient-centred care, and must include specific examples of how the team meets the eligibility criteria.

 Other documentation to support the nomination may also be submitted.
 This may include relevant program materials, evaluation data, peers’ feedback, patients’ testimonials, etc.

-The McCreary Prize winner will be selected by the UBC Health Awards Committee, which is comprised of UBC faculty members, students and public members from the health community.
+The McCreary Prize winner is selected by the UBC Health Awards Committee, which is composed of UBC faculty members, students, and public members from the health community.

-By accepting the McCreary Prize, winner consents to having name of winning nomination published on the UBC Health website for the purpose of promoting UBC Health Awards.
+By accepting the McCreary Prize, the winner consents to having their name published on the UBC Health website for the purpose of promoting UBC Health Awards.